How to Get Stains Out of Car Seats (Fabric & Leather)

 How to Use:

-1. Mix about 1 teaspoon of mild dish soap with 1 cup of cool water in your spray bottle or bowl.
+- Mix about 1 teaspoon of mild dish soap with 1 cup of cool water.

-4. Continue dabbing until the stain begins to lift.
-You may need to use a clean section of the cloth or a fresh cloth as the stain transfers.
+- Continue dabbing until the stain begins to lift.
+Use a clean section of cloth as the stain transfers.

-5. Rinse the area by blotting with a separate cloth dampened with clean water.
-This removes any soap residue.
+- Rinse the area by blotting with a separate cloth dampened with clean water to remove soap residue.

-6. Blot dry with a clean, dry microfiber cloth and let the seat air dry completely.
+- Blot dry and let the seat air dry completely.

 Removing Ink Stains

 Ink can be one of the toughest stains.
-For fabric, rubbing alcohol can sometimes work, but this needs to be done with extreme care.
+For fabric, rubbing alcohol can work, but requires care.

 What You Need: